Summary.

 (Roadrunner, 1986), with new guitarist Marc Piovanetti, the group disbanded.

-Steele, the suicidal ex-cop, then formed Type O Negative
+Steele, a suicidal ex-cop, then formed Type O Negative

 with Kenny Hickey on guitar and Sal Abruscato on drums.
 The singer himself was